What is a door supervisor?

 -Good problem solving skills for dealing with difficult customers who refuse to leave or are being disruptive.

 Must be able to stand on their feet all day without experiencing pain or discomfort – this is typically achieved through good footwear and proper posture!

-Door supervisors may be required to occasionally escort people from the premises for various reasons, such as those who are drunk and disorderly or threatening others.
+Door supervisors may be required to occasionally escort people from the premises for various reasons, such as those who are drunk and disorderly, threatening others or carrying dangerous weapons.

 The Modern Misinterpretation

 The common stereotype of a Bouncer (or door supervisor) is of a thuggish brute, power crazy and actively looking for a fight, This couldn’t be further from the truth.
 Gone are the days of the local hardman running the doors of their local town, lording over those he likes or dislikes.